adnanzameer/optimizely-seoboost/README.md

 ```

 ## Sandbox App
-Sandbox application is testing poligon for pacakge new features and bug fixes.
+Sandbox application is testing poligon for package new features and bug fixes.

 **ADMIN**